 Deliver on your promises, understand time zones, and present a professional appearance during video interviews.
 It’s cool to dress in pajama bottoms, as long as you have on a respectable shirt!

 You don’t need to be a programmer to be a digital nomad

-Scroll through any remote job site like We Work Remotely, Remote OK, or Remotive and you’ll find jobs that typically fall into four categories: software development, design, writing, and customer service.
+Scroll through any remote job site like We Work Remotely or Remote OK and you’ll find jobs that typically fall into four categories: software development, design, writing, and customer service.
 In the past, software developers reigned supreme when it came to remote work and digital nomad opportunities.
 Luckily for the rest of us, that trend has shifted and now you can work pretty much any profession on the road.